 OSU Bird Nerds have won the 2017 David L. Adams Apple Award for Best Radio Promo, coming in first place thanks to the help of KBVR-FM.
-The radio promo can be heard above and features OSU Bird Nerds President Noelle Moen advertising the club.
+The radio promo can be heard below and features OSU Bird Nerds President Noelle Moen advertising the club.

 The David L. Adams Apple Award is given to the “Best of Show” for different categories of college media.
 The awards are handed out at the annual College Media Association Conference held in New York City.
 The newest Bird Nerd recruit, Donald Orr, traveled all the way to New York City to accept the award on behalf of the Bird Nerds.